pokusew/nfc-pcsc/README.md

 > ### Running examples locally
 > If you want see it in action, clone this repository, install dependencies with npm and run `npm run example`.
+> Of course, instead of npm you can Yarn if you want.
+> See scripts section of [package.json](/package.json) for all available examples run commands.
 > ```bash
 > git clone https://github.com/pokusew/nfc-pcsc.git
 > npm install